 Shaping the future of K-12 Computer Science Education for all Illinois students.

-The Summit was planned to join together a community of impassioned stakeholders in support of statewide expansion of world-class K-12 Computer Science Education.
+The Summit was created as an opportunity to join together a community of impassioned stakeholders in support of statewide expansion of world-class K-12 Computer Science Education.
+Come join us!